 John E. Kyees has been a director since May 3, 2010.
 From February 2, 2014 until May 31, 2014, Mr. Kyees served as Interim Chief Financial Officer of the Company.
-From 2003 until his retirement in 2010, Mr. Kyees was the chief financial officer of Urban Outfitters, Inc. and also served as the chief of investor relations for Urban Outfitters in 2010.
-Prior to that, from 2002 to 2003, Mr. Kyees was the chief financial officer and chief administrative officer of bebe Stores, Inc. Mr. Kyees is a member of the board of directors of Vera Bradley, Inc., a publicly-traded company, and serves as chairman of the audit committee.
+From 2003 until his retirement in 2010, Mr. Kyees was the chief financial officer of Urban Outfitters, Inc. and also served as the chief of investor relations.
+Prior to that, from 2002 to 2003, Mr. Kyees was the chief financial officer and chief administrative officer of bebe Stores, Inc. Mr. Kyees serves as lead independent director and chairman of the audit committee of Vera Bradley, Inc., a publicly-traded company.
 Mr. Kyees was a member of the board of directors of Hot Topic, Inc., a formerly publicly-traded company, and was a member of the audit committee.
 Mr. Kyees is a member of the board of directors of Rackwise, Inc., a publicly-traded company, and is a member of the audit committee.
-In addition, Mr. Kyees is also a director of Arhaus Furniture, a privately-held retailer.
+Mr. Kyees is also a director and chairman of the audit committee of Arhaus Furniture, a privately-held retailer.
 Mr. Kyees brings to the Board extensive executive-level retail experience having served as chief financial officer for several prominent retailers.
 His insight with respect to merchandising, operational activities and finance is an asset to our Board.
-Institutional Investor magazine selected Mr. Kyees as a top specialty retail chief financial officer on five separate occasions, evidencing his strong skills in corporate finance, strategic and accounting matters.

 Willem Mesdag has been a director since January 29, 2014.
 Mr. Mesdag is the managing partner of Red Mountain Capital Partners LLC, an investment management firm.
 Prior to founding Red Mountain in 2005, Mr. Mesdag was a partner and managing director of Goldman Sachs & Co., which he joined in 1981.
-Prior to Goldman Sachs, he was a securities lawyer at Ballard, Spahr, Andrews & Ingersoll, which he joined in 1978.
-He currently serves on the boards of Encore Capital Group, Inc., a publicly-traded company, and Nature's Sunshine Products, Inc., a publicly-traded company.
-He previously served on the boards of 3i Group plc, Cost Plus, Inc. and Skandia Group AB.
-Having had an extensive career in international investment banking and finance, Mr. Mesdag brings to the Board significant knowledge and experience related to business and financial issues and corporate governance.
+Prior to Goldman Sachs, he was a securities lawyer at Ballard, Spahr, Andrews &

+Ingersoll, which he joined in 1978.
+He currently serves on the boards of Encore Capital Group, Inc., a publicly-traded company, and Heidrick & Struggles International, Inc., a publicly-traded company.
+He previously served on the boards of 3i Group plc, Cost Plus, Inc., Skandia Group AB and Nature's Sunshine Products, Inc. Having had an extensive career in international investment banking and finance, Mr. Mesdag brings to the Board significant knowledge and experience related to business and financial issues and corporate governance.

 Ward K. Mooney has been a director since July 31, 2006.
 Mr. Mooney is a founding partner of Crystal Financial LLC and since March 2010 has served as its chief executive officer.
 Prior to 2010, Mr. Mooney was the president of Bank of America Retail Finance Group and chief operating officer of Back Bay Capital, both of which were formerly Bank of Boston businesses which Mr. Mooney founded.
 Mr. Mooney provides the Board with valuable insight with respect to his extensive experience as a lender in the retail industry.
-The Board has determined that based on Mr. Mooney's extensive knowledge and experience in finance qualifies him as an "audit committee financial expert."
+The Board has determined that based on Mr. Mooney's extensive knowledge and experience in finance qualifies him as an audit committee financial expert.

 George T. Porter, Jr. has been a director since October 28, 1999.
 Mr. Porter was president of Levi's USA for Levi Strauss & Co. from 1994 to 1997.
 Beginning in 1974, Mr. Porter held various positions at Levi Strauss & Co., including president of Levi's Men's Jeans Division.
-Mr. Porter was also corporate vice president and general manager of Nike USA from 1997 to 1998.
+Mr. Porter was also corporate vice president and general manager of Nike USA from 1997 until his retirement in 1998.
 Mr. Porter provides the Board with extensive merchandising experience having worked at two highly prominent companies.
 Mr. Porter's tenure and service as a director for over ten years is also considered a valuable asset to the Board.